michal-szymczak-ui-developer/fluid-ui/readme.md

 `./05-base/`

-Base styling eg. body, typography, icon font, accessibility rules.
+Base styling eg. body, typography, accessibility rules.
 If you dont use external framework this the place to include external CSS reset.

 ## Layout